 Caraway and coriander are a great companion to peas, and potatoes benefit from having horseradish and thyme nearby.

-And if you plant a vegetable garden with thyme, sage, rosemary, lemon balm or garlic around your cabbage, and they will keep it safe for you.
+And if you plant a vegetable garden with thyme, sage, rosemary, lemon balm, or garlic around your cabbage, they will keep it safe for you.

-Of course, as much as there are good companions, there are also bad matches.
-When you plant a vegetable garden keep beans and peas away from chives, and dill is detrimental to carrots and tomatoes.
+Of course, as many good companions as there are, there are also bad matches.
+When planting a vegetable garden, keep beans and peas away from chives, and dill is detrimental to carrots and tomatoes.

 2. Vertical herb garden

 If you live in a small apartment, or space is at a premium, grow your herbs vertically.
-You can create your vertical garden both, indoors or outdoors.
+You can create your vertical garden both indoors and outdoors.

-You can create a vertical garden many different ways:
+You can create a vertical garden in many different ways:

 3. Window herb garden